 Dog bite incidents can be extremely traumatic, both physically and emotionally.
-Boston dog bite attorney Michael O. Smith understands how severe animal attack injuries can be, and is prepared to fight for you if you were bitten by someone else’s pet.
+Boston dog bite attorney Smith and his team of attorneys understand how severe animal attack injuries can be, and is prepared to fight for you if you were bitten by someone else’s pet.
 Mr. Smith handles a broad range of personal injury matters, including dog bite cases.
 If a dog bit you, he can help you pursue a claim for you injuries against the dog owner.
 Contact our office today to discuss your case.Dog Bites in the U.S.

 According to the Centers for Disease Control (CDC), approximately 4.5 million people are bitten by dogs each year.
 While most injuries do not require medical care, one in five bites does require some form of medical attention.
 Dog bites can cause disfigurement, nerve damage, and other devastating injuries.
 At least 27,000 dog-bite victims needed reconstructive surgery in 2012.